Killed by *

 Google logoGoogle Jamboard

-Running out of power in 2 months, Google Jamboard was a web and native whiteboard app that offered a rich collaborative experience using Google Workspace.
+Done for in 26 days, Google Jamboard was a web and native whiteboard app that offered a rich collaborative experience using Google Workspace.

 Google logoJamboard